avivko/alphafold-d-lab/README_dlab.md

 ```
 This job could take a few hours.

-If you want to clone a new/different version of AF to GROUP_SCRATCH, you can, for example, run:
+If you want to clone a new/different version of AF to GROUP_SCRATCH, you can run something like:

 ```sh
 sbatch /PATH_TO_LOCAL_REPO_CLONE/copy_db_to_scratch.sh /oak/stanford/groups/deissero/projects/alphafold_new_version